FIWARE/tutorials.PEP-Proxy/README.md

 This application protects access to the existing Stock Management and Sensors-based application by adding PEP Proxy instances around the services created in previous tutorials and uses data pre-populated into the **MySQL** database used by **Keyrock**.
-It will make use of four FIWARE components - the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/),the [IoT Agent for UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/), the [Keyrock](http://fiware-idm.readthedocs.io/) Generic enabler and adds one or two instances [Wilma](https://fiware-pep-proxy.rtfd.io/) PEP Proxy dependent upon which interfaces are to be secured.
+It will make use of four FIWARE components - the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/), the [IoT Agent for UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/), the [Keyrock](http://fiware-idm.readthedocs.io/) Generic enabler and adds one or two instances [Wilma](https://fiware-pep-proxy.rtfd.io/) PEP Proxy dependent upon which interfaces are to be secured.
 Usage of the Orion Context Broker is sufficient for an application to qualify as *“Powered by FIWARE”*.